wevanjohnson/2023_11_R_tutorial/README.md

-# 2023_11_R_tutorial
-Github page and resources for R tutorial, November 2023
 # RePORT-RICC Young Investigator R Tutorial (Fall 2023)

 These are the materials for our Fall 2023 R Tutorial.
 Hopefully they are helpful!